 Insights From The Remote-how Remote Managers 2020 Report

-Another report from Remote-how yields some new and interesting statistics as well.
+Another report from Remote-how yields some new and interesting remote work statistics as well.
 This survey focused on 594 people from around the globe, of which 529 already had experience in managing remote teams.

 50. The most common team size that managers are leading is 3-8 people.
 Small teams seem to be far more common than large remote teams.